xnt/xnt/README.md

 Most of my work time is dedicated to:

-  - having fun at [Shop by Shopify 🛍](https://shop.app), particularly with the [Shop Pay 💳](https://www.shopify.ca/blog/shop-pay-checkout) team
+  - having fun at [Utopia Labs ⛩️](https://utopialabs.com), building tools that help organizations accelerate crypto payments
-  - helping startups, like [Terminal 🌎](https://terminal.io) scale and strengthen their footprint in the Mexican and Canadian engineering communities
+  - helping startups scale and strengthen their footprint in the Mexican and Canadian engineering communities
   - time-permitting, I also collaborate on independent projects at a high-level, or help with consulting services on remote engineering and culture (which I did since way before it was ~COVID~ cool :smile:) .